Skip to main content

 In August 2013, the government introduced new rules which mean that all employees must be auto-enrolled in a workplace pension scheme.

-In the UK, national insurance is a compulsory deduction from your pay that funds the state provided pension, health benefits and other government benefits.
-The amount you pay is dependent on your earnings, subject to a maximum.
+In the UK, National Insurance (NI) is a compulsory deduction from your pay that funds pensions and benefits.

-As an employee, you will need to have a National Insurance number (NI) number so that the UK tax authority can record your income tax payments and National Insurance Contributions.
+As an employee, you will need to have a National Insurance number so that the UK tax authority can record your income tax payments and National Insurance contributions.

 Once you know your NI number, you should inform the Salaries section so that they can update your records.

-Income tax is a levy imposed by the government on the earnings of UK workers.
-It is known as Pay As You Earn (PAYE) and is applied as a percentage of 'taxable income'.
-Different rates apply to different levels of taxable income - the higher your income, the higher the percentage of tax is paid.
+Income tax is a tax paid by UK workers.
+It is known as Pay As You Earn (PAYE), and is applied as a percentage of your taxable income.
+Different rates apply to different levels of taxable income.
+The higher your income, the higher the percentage of tax.

 The amount you pay will be shown on your payslip.
-Your payslip will include a tax code which is determined by HMRC and relates directly to the amount of tax you pay.
+Your payslip will include a tax code, which relates directly to the amount of tax you pay.
+Tax codes are decided by HM Revenue and Customs (HMRC).
 For further information about your tax code and NI deductions, you should contact the Salaries section.

-You can also find more information on tax and National Insurance on the HMRC website.
+You can also find more information on National Insurance, tax, and HMRC on the UK Government website.

-UK state schools are run by the local education authorities and are free up to the age of 16.
+UK state schools are run by local education authorities, and are free up to the age of 16.

-The state system is divided into 3 types of school:
+The state system in Cardiff is divided into 3 types of school:

 Children for whom English is a second language

-If you think your child will need support with their English Language, then this is available through Cardiff Councils' Ethnic Minority Achievement Service and children are supported in their own school.
-Your child's school teacher should be able to access this additional English language support for your child.
+If you think your child will need support with their English Language, then this is available through Cardiff Council’s Ethnic Minority Achievement Service.
+Children are supported in their own school.
+Your child’s school teacher should be able to access this additional English language support for your child.

 Further information